Ek Nath Dhakal

 Ek Nath Dhakal (Nepali: एकनाथ ढकाल) (born 13 August 1974) is a Nepalese politician from Nepal Family Party (Nepal Pariwar Dal) and elected parliament member from Gorkha District of Nepal, and founder of the Nepal Pariwar Dal, and served as Minister for the Ministry of Peace and Reconstruction of the Government of Nepal.
 Dhakal's candidacy was supported by CPN - UML.
 He serves as the Asia Pacific Regional Chair of the "International Association of Parliamentarians for Peace (IAPP).
 Dhakal serves at the Nepal-US Parliamentary Friendship Group.

 In April 2025, Dhakal was named as the Inaugural Secretary General of the Inter-Parliamentary Speakers’ Conference (ISC), an inter-parliamentary, intergovernmental, multilateral organization that promotes parliamentary diplomacy.

 In June 2025, Dhakal met Pope Leo XIV during IPU’s Parliamentary Conference on Interfaith Dialogue in Italy.

-The IPU is an organization affiliated with FFWPU aka the Unification Church, and Dhakal himself was a member of the Unification Church and participated in a mass wedding 1998 as part of the 3.6 Million Couples hosted by the Unification Church.

 Early life and education

 Dhakal was born in 1974 in the Gorkha District.
 He received his formal education from the Tribhuvan University in Kathmandu, where he studied political science for two years followed by three years of study in sociology and anthropology.
 His public life started as an independent student leader and social activist carrying out humanitarian service project.
 He has received honors from both Nepal and abroad including the “Youth of the Year” award with gold medal in 2007.
 He is married to Mrs. Blessie Gadon Dhakal who is from Philippines.
 On 25 May 2024; Ek Nath Dhakal received his “Master of Arts in Peace Studies” from HJ International, New York, USA.